zextras/tech-doc/source/carbonio/index.rst

 This is the documentation of |carbonio|, the fully private digital workplace.

-The content is organised in four parts:
+The content is organised in multiple parts:

 * Release.
 List of issues fixed in the current release of |product|
   and directions to carry out the upgrade